 Here are some ideas on how to best make use of Social Media Displays at events.

-Use Instagram or Facebook Live Video to constantly post updates of your event.
+Use Instagram or Facebook Live Video to constantly post updates on your event.
 Interview event attendees and speakers from time to time.
-These video clips will come handy when you’re promoting the event the following year.
+These video clips will come in handy when you’re promoting the event the following year.

 There are a few tried and true social networking tips to help get the word out about your upcoming conference.
 Best of all, it won’t eat into your budget.